 Life is somewhat like a puzzle, and being able to see the picture with the fewest number of pieces can be extremely powerful.
 Patterns are everywhere!
-Taking risks, helping others, and being helped by others, success and failure, and above all trying to make a positive impact have shaped who I am and what I believe.
+Taking risks, helping others, being helped by others, success and failure, and above all – trying to have a positive impact have shaped who I am and what I believe.

 We knew that we needed to do something big and bold, and decided to build what we thought would be the standard data platform in 5-7 years.
 It was an experience that I am proud to have been a part of.
 The next few years exposed me larger scale strategy and execution activities, including M&A and integrating different and sometimes competing business units.

 Prior to that, I owned a consulting company (Comprehensive Solutions) that provided innovative, high-visibility, and mission-critical service offerings to several F1000 organizations.
 We had an amazing team that was always focused on raising the bar while lifting each other up.
 In the early 2000s, the power of the Internet helped a small company appear to be larger than it really was.
 That perception opened the door to some incredible opportunities and experiences, and my team and I did many amazing things.

 Our success funded several medical research projects.
 Those projects helped launch a couple of Physician’s careers as well as create new medical protocols that continue to help people today.
 I had the privilege of meeting and working with some of the most brilliant people in medicine, and participating in activities that would normally exclude someone like me who lacked a medical background.